concur/developer.concur.com/src/api-reference/callouts/post-fetch-attendee.markdown

 For backward compatibility, Fetch Attendee version 1.0 is used instead of version 2.0 when the URI uses v1.0 instead of v2.0.
 The URI is configured on the **Application Connector Registration** page under **Web Services>Administration>Manage Applications**.

 The application connector responds to the Fetch Attendee request by returning all attendees that match the search criteria.
 The result is limited to the maximum number of records specified in the request.
-If more than the maximum number of records are sent, Concur Expense displays a message in the Attendee Search window asking the user to refine their search.
+If more than the maximum number of records are sent, SAP Concur Expense displays a message in the Attendee Search window asking the user to refine their search.
 The authorization functionality in version 2.0 is the same as version 1.0

-## Headers
+### Headers

-### Authorization header
+#### Authorization Header

 Required.
 Authorization header with Basic authorization for endpoint.
 Refer to [Authentication][2] for more information.

-## Request body
+### <a name="req-schema"></a>Request Schema

 The request body contains an **AttendeeSearchRequest** parent element with an **Attendee** child element.
 The **Attendee** elements contain the values entered on the search form.

-### Attendee elements
+#### Attendee Elements

 |  Element |  Description |
 |-----|-----|